This guidance was developed in collaboration with Not-for-profit Law at Justice Connect.

 - What changes in the funding or political landscape may affect current and future income streams?

-- What external trends may affect the public’s willingness to give to the charity (both time and money)?
+- What external trends may affect the public's willingness to give to your charity (both in terms of time and money)?

-- What external events may affect the charity’s service (such as natural disasters)?
+- What external events may affect your charity's services (such as a natural disaster)?